 Rafael Nadal wins in straight sets in first singles match since Wimbledon

-Rafael Nadal overcame a sluggish start to defeat Federico Delbonis of Argentina 6-3 6-2 at the VTR Open in his first singles match since Wimbledon last year.
+Rafael Nadal overcame a sluggish start to defeat Federico Delbonis of Argentina 6-3 6-2 in Chile.

 The Spaniard had been kept out of competitive tennis since June 28 by a knee injury and then, most recently illness, before making his comeback in doubles action in Chile.